kevtacular/gnarly/README.md

 ## Config File Search Path

-As described in the Overview, the commands exutable by `gnarly` are defined in a `bash.yml` file located in a directory named `.gnarly`.
+As described in the Overview, the commands exutable by `gnarly` are defined in a `.gnarly.yml` file.

-`gnarly` first looks for this `.gnarly` directory in the current working directory.
-If it exists and contains a file named `bash.yml`, then the command to be executed is looked up in this file.
-Otherwise, `gnarly` iterates through all parent directories of the current working directory looking for a `.gnarly/bash.yml` file until one is found.
+`gnarly` first looks for this `.gnarly.yml` file in the current working directory.
+If it exists, then the command to be executed is looked up in this file.
+Otherwise, `gnarly` iterates through all parent directories of the current working directory looking for a `.gnarly.yml` file until one is found.
 If no file is found, then a "command not found" error message is echoed, and `gnarly` exits.

 For example, say you have created a `gnarly` config file at this location:

-`/projects/myproj/.gnarly/bash.yml`
+`/projects/myproj/.gnarly.yml`

 In that case, you can execute `gnarly` commands from this config file in any child directory of `/projects/myproj`, such as `/projects/myproj/src/app/profile`.

-In this way, the commands configured in your `.gnarly/bash.yml` file can be tailored to this particular project and activated only when you are in this directory or any subdirectory.
+In this way, the commands configured in your `.gnarly.yml` file can be tailored to this particular project and activated only when you are in this directory or any subdirectory.
 Contrast this with bash aliases, which apply regardless of which directory you are in.